Saved!: Box office

+Critical response

-Saved! received mixed reviews from critics.
-At critics aggregator site Rotten Tomatoes, the film holds a 61% rating with 88 favorable reviews and 57 unfavorable ones, with an average rating of 6.12/10.
+Saved! received mostly favorable reviews from critics.
+At critics aggregator site Rotten Tomatoes, the film holds a 61% rating from 145 reviews, with an average rating of 6.12/10.
 The website's critical consensus reads: "A satirical teen comedy that, unfortunately, pulls its punches."
+Metacritic, which uses a weighted average, assigned the a score of 62 out of 100, based on 38 critics, indicating "generally favorable" reviews.

 Roger Ebert of the Chicago Sun-Times gave the film 3 and a half out of 4 stars and praised the film despite saying it follows formulaic tropes of other teen films, adding that it has a "political message":

 Jesus counseled more acceptance and tolerance than some of his followers think.
 By the end of the movie, mainstream Christian values have not been overthrown, but demonstrated and embraced.
 Those who think Christianity is just a matter of enforcing their rulebook have been, well, enlightened.
 And that all of this takes place in a sassy and smart teenage comedy is, well, a miracle.

 Ken Fox of TV Guide gave the film three of five stars:

 The first 45 minutes of this wickedly clever comedy features the smartest, tartest high-school satire since Alexander Payne's Election.
 Giddily unmasking the intolerance that often comes cloaked in religious piety, the film exhausts itself long before it's over.
 But in the spirit of the true Christian charity it ultimately extols, the film's shortcomings are forgivable.

 The Christian Science Monitors David Sterritt gave the film a favorable review, writing:

 Not surprisingly, Saved! has sparked debate in religious circles.
 Some defend it on grounds linked to fundamentalist ideas - pointing out, for instance, that abortion isn't mentioned as an option until it's too late for Mary to have one anyway.
 Others find the movie's overall tone too sassy and irreverent for comfort.
 What the harsher critics miss is that American teenagers tend to face similar sorts of problems in all sorts of social and domestic settings.
 The most important thing is how they deal with their challenges, and in Saved! their search for solutions usually has a faith-based inflection, even if it's not always as straight and narrow as believers might wish.

 Sean Axmaker of the Seattle Post-Intelligencer wrote of the film:

 The skewering of spiritualism, dogma and passive-aggressive prayer groups has an exaggerated absurdity that borders on cartoonish (public shows of devotion is the currency of popularity and social power in this world) and Dannelly's satire is more clever than cutting.
 Yet he has a deft comic touch and his observation of teenage social dynamics are dead on.
 It's like Mean Girls with a holier-than-thou twist and a genuine (if contrived) message of acceptance.

 Other critics criticized the film for alleged anti-Christian views.
 Slant Magazine was overwhelmingly negative on this issue, giving the film only half a star out of five and calling it the worst movie of the year.